PotreroCoin/PotreroCoin/MINING.md

 At this time, Potreros can be efficiently mined with GPU or even CPU mining machines.

+Note: as of 5/28/23 CPU mining is probably out of question.

 ## How to mine Potreros?

 1. Obtain suitable hardware and software.